• Recipes Index

 • After completely cooled, store in a Ziploc bag or airtight container.

-The-Best-Zucchini-Bread-recipe-I can’t believe those two changes make such a difference.
+Two stone loaf pans of zucchini bread sitting on a black wire cooling rack.I can’t believe those two changes make such a difference.
 I like my mom’s recipe, but this bread….this delicious bread……I have to be so careful about how often I make The BEST Zucchini Bread.
 If I were to make it as often as I crave it, I’d be at least three times my size….

 There are days that I think the extra weight would be worth it. 🙂 Just wait until you taste it; you’ll feel the same way.

-Frequently asked questions about making The Best Zucchini Bread
+Frequently Asked Questions about Making Zucchini Bread

-what type of bread pans should I use?
+What type of bread pans should I use?

 I like to use my 8×4 stone loaf pans from Pampered Chef.
-I also love these Kitchenaid ones you can order on Amazon.
+I also love these KitchenAid ones you can order on Amazon.
 Depending on the size of your pans, you may need a third loaf pan.
 Never fill a loaf pan higher than 2/3 full.
-When using a different sized loaf pan, check the bread after 30-45 minutes and so on, until a toothpick comes out clean in the center.
+When using a different-sized loaf pan, check the bread after 30-45 minutes and so on, until a toothpick comes out clean in the center.

-when should i remove the bread from the pans to cool?
+When should I remove the bread from the pans to cool?

-can i use frozen zucchini?
+Can I use frozen zucchini?

 Yes.
 First, let the frozen zucchini thaw.
 Then, dump it all in–liquid and all.
+If you have never frozen zucchini, check out the Best ways to freeze Zucchini:

-why is the top center of the loaf doughy?
+Why is the top center of the loaf doughy?

-Because it’s important not to over-bake this bread, occasionally the very top center section of the loaf is a little under-baked and a tad doughy.
+Because it’s important not to overbake this bread, occasionally the very top center section of the loaf is a little underbaked and a tad doughy.
 If/when this happens, just cut that little section off and carry on with the binge eating… Believe me!
 It is a small price to pay.

-More Awesome Zucchini Recipes
+More Awesome Zucchini Bread Recipes

-4.9 from 53 reviews
+4.8 from 110 reviews

 The BEST Zucchini Bread Recipe